-Former U.S. basketball star Dennis Rodman has arrived in Beijing after a trip to North Korea to play an exhibition game last Wednesday for the birthday of leader Kim Jong Un.
+Former U.S. basketball star Dennis Rodman and a squad of retired NBA players have arrived in Beijing after a trip to North Korea to play an exhibition game last Wednesday for the birthday of leader Kim Jong Un.

-Rodman told reporters at the Beijing airport on Monday that he was sorry he could not do anything to help free imprisoned American missionary Kenneth Bae, who was imprisoned by the North for 15 years of hard labor on a conviction of trying to overthrow the government.
+Rodman told reporters at the Beijing airport on Monday that he was sorry he could not do anything to help free imprisoned American missionary Kenneth Bae, who was setenced by the North to 15 years of hard labor on a conviction of trying to overthrow the government.
 He said he is not a diplomat and asked the world to put away politics for one day.

-Rodman and a team of other former players visited the isolated and impoverished country as part of a so-called "basketball diplomacy" trip that has been widely criticized in the U.S. He has defended his trip as an effort to "open the door" to North Korea.
+The former NBA star and the team visited the isolated and impoverished country as part of a so-called "basketball diplomacy" trip that has been widely criticized in the U.S. He defended his trip as an effort to "open the door" to North Korea.
 The former NBA All-Star has said it is not his job to bring up politics with the North Korean leader, who he has referred to as a "good guy" and a "friend for life."

-State Department and White House officials have said that Rodman's trip was unhelpful and not sanctioned by the U.S.
+State Department and White House officials have stressed that Rodman's trip was unhelpful and not sanctioned by the U.S.